 Do you own a small company and are you in need of a relatively small loan of between €10,000 and €50,000 as a result of the corona crisis?
 You may be eligible for a bridging loan facility.
-This is called Small Credits for Corona guarantee measure (Kleine Kredieten Corona garantieregeling, KKC).
+This is called Small credit guarantee for SMEs (Kleine Kredieten Corona garantieregeling, KKC).
 The Dutch government will stand as guarantor for 95% of these bridging loans.

 Who can apply?